spmcginnis/djs_lolbot/README.md

 - Summoner spell info (lolbot summs)
 - Command string validation
 - Handle Riot's inline XML and interpolations in the ability descriptions
+- Validate whois by refactoring with a names enum

 ## Desirable Features
 - Summoner info